How do I know which bus to use?

 We have area maps and also individual route maps to help you work out the best bus route for you View maps here You can also use the Journey Planner above and the Service Finder.

 How do I know when the bus will arrive?

-Very simple: either by using the, or you can go to our and find out how far away your bus is in real time - every bus stop and route is on our real time system.
+Very simple: either by using the route timetables, or you can go to our real time page and find out how far away your bus is in real time - every bus stop and route is on our real time system.
 This is great for checking if the bus is on time so you're not waiting around at the bus stop - it's also a great reassurance that the bus is on its way as you watch it countdown.
 Just so you know our buses run around 88-90% on time.

 What about letting me off?

 Press one of the 'stop' buttons before your stop and the driver will let you off at that stop

 How do I know where to get off?